Skip to main content

 • enhance the opportunities available to young people and adults

-• fill gaps in niche or expert provision, or provide better access to training
+• fill gaps in niche or expert provision, or provide better access to training facilities

 • support better geographical access for learners